-Here are some of our favorite ways to teach kids how to hold a pencil.
+Here are some of our favorite ways to teach kids how to improve their pencil grasp.

 6 Easy Tips to Improve Pencil Grasp

 Before they can focus on fine motor skill development and handwriting, kids need to build strong, stable core muscles to give them a good foundation and base of support.
 Try these core strengthening activities for kids!

 If a child doesn’t have adequate hand strength, grasping a pencil efficiently and maintaining an efficient pencil grasp will prove to be very difficult.
 Luckily there are tons of fun ways to help kids develop hand strength.

 If your child struggles with holding the pencil either too far away or too close to the tip, try placing a small sticker or wrap a stripe of colored electrical tape around the pencil at the appropriate height.

 Give your child verbal prompts to use his Super Fingers (thumb, index, and middle fingers)!
 This simple reminder has made all the difference with several of my preschoolers who just need a little nudge to remember the correct pencil grasp.

 Try having your child write with shorter pencils (like the ones used on the golf course) or broken crayons.
 This is a favorite trick of OTs and preschool teachers because kids naturally gravitate toward a tripod grasp at the correct height when using smaller writing utensils.